Research

 Book Chapters

 (11) How Low Can You Go?
 A Defense of Believing Philosophical Theories.
 (Forthcoming).
-In Attitude in Philosophy, edited by Sanford Goldberg and Mark Walker.
+In Philosophy with Attitude, edited by Sanford Goldberg and Mark Walker.
 Oxford: Oxford University Press.

 • Download on PhilPapers